kstenerud/concise-encoding/cbe-specification.md

 #### Short Form

 Short form arrays have their length encoded in the lower 4 bits of the type field itself in order to save space when encoding arrays with lengths from 0 to 15 elements.
-Most array types have both short and chunked forms.
+Not all array types have a short form.

 **Examples**: